TedHusted/awake/awake.md/awake.md

 “Hey Brent, how was your weekend?
 I know you didn’t sign up but we still missed you at the fundraiser last night.”

-Brent’s screen only shows his initials.
+Brent’s screen shows just his initials.
 He might be the only Pulse employee without a profile photo.
 From memory, Elena knew that Brent looks older than his 28 years, with short-cropped hair, a thin face, and square-rimmed smart glasses with a monocle display.

 Brent is a life logger and records everything.
 Even though the Zoom call is being recorded, Brent has his own camera on, for posterity.